Narcotics effects can range from mild to severe, and can potentially lead to fatal situations such as coma or death.

 There are several steps you can take to help prevent opioid misuse and dependency:4

-- Never take more than the prescribed dose and always follow prescribed directions exactly.
+- Never take more than the prescribed dose and always follow the prescribed directions exactly.
 If you miss a dose, do not take a double dose to catch up.

 - Do not combine opioids with alcohol.